High Hydration Sourdough

 Mix your dough: Fold the starter and salt into the autolysed dough.
 We find using our hands works best for this step so you can feel if the salt has fully incorporated into your dough.
 Place the bowl back into the Folding Proofer for 45 minutes.

 Bulk Fermentation: Fermentation begins the minute you mix sourdough starter into your dough.
 Set a timer for 4 hours, this will act as a guide to help you determine when your bread is ready to be shaped.
 Remember to always look for signs of fermentation, and adjust the timing if your dough does not look properly proofed.

 Slap and fold: After the 45 minute rest period, take your dough out of the Brod and Taylor Folding Proofer and turn it out onto a clean, lightly floured surface.
 Using your fingertips, pick up the edge of the dough closest to you, lift the dough and slap it on to your work surface.
 Repeat this process until your dough appears smoother and feels less sticky to the touch.
-Place your dough in a clean, lightly oiled bowl, return it to the Brod and Taylor Folding Proofer and allow it to rest for 30 minutes.
+Place your dough in a clean, lightly oiled bowl, return it to the Folding Proofer and allow it to rest for 30 minutes.
 Using the slap and fold method is a great way to build strength into your dough during the early stage of breadmaking when your dough can be quite sticky and difficult to work with.